Ariador1987/AirportSystems/README.md

 - Webcompiler (for custom scss files)

 IMPORTANT:
+  Username / Password => admin@as.com / P@ssword1 and checker@as.com / P@ssword1
   WebCompiler can give issues upon project initialization - if that's the case.
-Clean then Build (Not rebuild, as the rebuild makes the thread freeze for some reason)
-  Username / Password => admin@as.com / P@ssword1 and checker@as.com / P@ssword1
+Clean then Rebuild